-Invoice discounting is when a company's unpaid accounts receivable is used as collateral for a loan.
-Invoice discounting enables businesses to leverage the value of their sales ledger.
+Invoice discounting is an invoice finance facility when a company's unpaid accounts receivable is used as collateral for a loan.
+Invoice discounting companies enable businesses to leverage the value of their sales ledger.

 When sending out invoices to customers, a proportion of the total amount becomes available from the lender, which provides your business with a source of working capital throughout the month while you wait for the payment of your invoice to be processed.